chrisichris/ybuilder/README.markdown

 >
 >3. cd to the new directory
 >
 >4.
-To create the directory layout invoke:
+Load a project template from github.
 >
->   >java -jar ybuilder.jar newProject
+>   >java -jar ybuilder.jar new chrisichris/basic
 >
->4a.
-Alternatively load a project template from github.
+>5.
+Enter the values you are promted for and the project will be created
 >
->   >java -jar ybuilder.jar new githubuser/templateproject
->
->5. edit `project.yeti` file to set the projects name, artifact id etc and add
+>6. edit `project.yeti` file to set the projects name, artifact id etc and add
 >   dependencies
 >
 >    project.name := "first-test";